Gry1995/Iot-Project/Lab02/README.md

   ```python
   sudo systemctl restart docker
   ```
-  5. Install a GUI for docker (portainer for example)
+  5. Install a GUI for docker (Portainer for example)
   ```python
   docker pull  portainer/portainer:linux-arm
   # Open it at port 9000